wonsunahn/CS1632_Summer2024/deliverables/5/README.md

 Bean.createInstance method to create the beans (the GradeScope autograder relies on you to do that).
-You have the option to pass in InstanceType.IMPL, InstanceType.SOLUTION, or InstanceType.BUGGY to Bean.createInstance to create a bean from your BeanImpl class, a solution Bean class (from BeanCounterSolution.jar) and a buggy Bean class (from BeanCounterBuggy.jar).
-As previously, you can test against the solution and buggy classes to gain confidence that your test is working properly before applying it to your BeanImpl to drive your development (TDD).
+You have the option to pass in InstanceType.IMPL, InstanceType.SOLUTION, or InstanceType.BUGGY to Bean.createInstance to create a bean from your implementation classes (either LuckyBeanImpl or SkilledBeanImpl), a solution bean, or a buggy bean.
+As previously, you can test against the solution and buggy beans to gain confidence that your test is working properly before applying it to your implementation to drive your development (TDD).
 All tests should pass the solution and all tests should fail the buggy Bean, with the exception of testConstructor and testReset.
 On your final submission, your test should be testing InstanceType.IMPL, since by then your implementation would be complete.

 Now, when testing Beans, there is a complication: Beans in their natural state tend to behave wildy and randomly bound left and right, which is not amenable